On the use of impedance detuning for gastrointestinal segment tracking of ingestible capsules: Prototyping and Measurements

 \subsection{Ex vivo Measurements}

-In the second measurement setup, \textit{ex vivo} measurements were performed using the porcine model shown in Fig. \ref{fig:prototyping}d.
 Experimental validation of the proposed EM-sensing with ingestible capsules requires measurements using recently deceased tissues as the EM properties might quickly evolve post-mortem \cite{gabriel2}.
-Thus, \textit{Ex vivo} measurements on a 50-kg live body-weight Yucatan miniature pig were performed at the experimental facilities of the Unité Expérimentale Physiologie et Phénotypage des Porcs in Saint-Gilles, France \cite{inrae}.
+Thus, \textit{ex vivo} measurements on a porcine model were performed at the experimental facilities of the Unité Expérimentale Physiologie et Phénotypage des Porcs in Saint-Gilles, France \cite{inrae} [Fig. \ref{fig:prototyping}(d)].

 After premedication with ketamine (15 mg/kg IM), a 50-kg live body-weight Yucatan miniature pig was euthanized by intravenous injection of 5 ml of T61 – a nonbarbiturate, non-narcotic combination consisting of 3 compounds: embutramide (anesthetic), mebenzonium iodide (paralytic), and tetracaine hydrochloride (potent local anesthetic).
 Once euthanized, the animal was placed in dorsal recumbency.
 An incision (about 30 cm) was made in the lower abdominal wall ventral median following the linea alba starting 100 mm behind the breastbone, opening the abdominal cavity.
 The stomach (M1), the apical part of the duodenum (M2), the terminal part of the ileum (at the beginning: M3 and at the end: M4), and the terminal part of the colon (M5) were located and exteriorized.
-At each location, 1 cm incisions were made to insert the prototypes and the prototypes were inserted in 10 cm depth as shown in Fig. \ref{fig:prototyping}e.
+At each location, 1 cm incisions were made and the prototypes were inserted in 10 cm depth as shown in Fig. \ref{fig:prototyping}(e).

 Fig. \ref{fig:realtissueresults1} shows the measurement results obtained using the porcine model.
 As can be seen, the change in the magnitude and phase values in different tissues is greater compared to the simulations and measurements in the liquids.
-The responses in different tissues become more distinguishable with a more realistic setup, as the real tissues have a heterogeneous form and contain air gaps.
-The EM properties of the real tissues vary depending on the spatial coordinates, contrary to the homogeneous tissue models, which contributes to the differences observed in the responses.
+The responses in different tissues become more distinguishable with a more realistic setup, as the real tissues are heterogeneous and contain air gaps, which contributes to the differences in the responses.
+Furthermore, Fig. \ref{fig:realtissueresults2} and Table \ref{tab:animalnumbers} illustrate the magnitude and phase values measured at 434 MHz with the porcine model.
+It can be observed that the values change significantly depending on the tissue.
+This indicates that it is possible to distinguish the tissues by tracking the impedance response.
+Moreover, the graphs obtained with two different antennas have similar tendencies.
+For instance, for both antennas, the phase is decreasing from M1 to M2, and it is increasing from M4 to M5.
+These results show the consistency of the measurements and the stability of the changes, supporting the hypothesis presented in this study.